11/13 Beards RoadFremingtonBarnstapleNorth Devon, EX31 2PGTel: 01271 376655

 Acute diarrhoea is usually caused by a viral or bacterial infection and affects almost everyone from time to time.
 A common cause in both children and adults is gastroenteritis, an infection of the bowel.
 Bouts of diarrhoea in adults may also be brought on by anxiety or drinking too much coffee or alcohol.
 Diarrhoea may also be a side effect of a medication.

-For further information from NHS Choices including the symptoms, causes and treatment of diarrhoea, click on the NHS Choices logo
+For further information from the NHS Website including the symptoms, causes and treatment of diarrhoea, click on the NHS logo

 Click on the video below to see how to treat diarrhoea

 Click on the Macmillan Cancer Support logo to see information about diarrhoea as a result of cancer treatments.